 I switched on my Kindle but it was out of battery.
 I ate my meal in silence, watching everyone around me laughing and joking and smiling and not being alone like I was.
 It was depressing to be surrounded by happy couples, friends and families who were enjoying an evening out with the people they loved.
 I didn’t have anyone.

 For the rest of my time in Dubrovnik I ate with friends, and if there was nobody around I’d go to a grocery store and buy junk food.
 I had been well and truly scarred by my first attempt to eat alone.

 However, over the next few months, I made a conscious effort to get to the root of my solo eating-related fears.

 After struggling with an eating disorder several years ago, I knew that this was where a lot of my issues stemmed from.
-Many months of battling to swallow food had left me uncomfortable with eating in front of people — I never knew when my anxiety was going to flare up again.
-Furthermore, existing on very little food for months at a time significantly shrank the size of my stomach and my appetite has never really grown back to its normal size — I’ll eat children’s portions and be full.
+Many months of battling to swallow food had left me uncomfortable with eating in front of people.
+Furthermore, existing on very little food for months at a time shrunk the size of my stomach and my appetite has never really grown back to its normal size — I’ll eat children’s portions and be full.
 I eat about a quarter of every meal that’s put in front of me, which then leads to somebody taking offense and asking why I hated the meal.
 My small appetite leads to so many questions that draw attention to the fact that I’m not that great at eating.
 So there’s that.

 On top of that, despite my best efforts over the past year, I struggle tremendously with caring too much about what other people think of me — a negative comment on Never Ending Footsteps will ruin my week and make me feel like I should shut down my site forever — and I take everything so personally.
 At a restaurant I feel that other diners are judging or pitying me, even when I know that 90% of the people there haven’t even noticed me.